stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

     HTTP/1.1 204 No Content

-This will delete all of the respective account or group's custom data fields, but it leaves the `customData` placeholder in the account or group resource.
+This will delete all of the respective resource's custom data fields, but it leaves the `customData` placeholder in the account or group resource.
 You cannot delete the `customData` resource entirely - it will be automatically permanently deleted when the account or group is deleted.

 <a class="anchor" name="delete-account-custom-data-field"></a>
 ### Delete Custom Data Field